 Managed & visible: Every port, every device — monitored and controllable remotely

-Remote support: I can see and fix issues from my office without an on-site visit
+Remote support: We can see and fix issues from our office without an on-site visit

 Camera isolation: VLANs separate camera traffic from business traffic

-Room to grow: 24-port switches on both floors — plenty of room for future cameras and devices
+Room to grow: Two 24-port switches on 3rd floor — plenty for future cameras and devices

-Protect-ready: Gateway Fiber can run UniFi Protect if you want to consolidate camera systems
+Protect-ready: Gateway Fiber can run UniFi Protect to consolidate camera systems

 10x+ faster: Multi-gigabit backbone (2,500 Mbps) replacing 100 Mbps